metisos/metisos_agentV1/templates/CUSTOM_TOOLS_GUIDE.md

 See `custom_tools_template.py` for a complete working example that demonstrates:

 - Multiple custom tool types (Weather, Database, API)
-- Tool registration and integration
+- Tool registration and integration with v0.6.0 features
-- Agent configuration with custom tools
+- Agent configuration with enhanced memory and multi-provider LLM support
-- Advanced workflow tools
+- Advanced workflow tools and tool chaining
+- Performance monitoring and capability metadata
 - Error handling and validation
+- Environment loading and API key management
 - Testing and usage examples

 ## Next Steps

 1. **Identify Your Use Case**: Determine what specific functionality you need
 2. **Design Your Tool**: Plan the interface and functionality
-3. **Implement Following Standards**: Use the BaseTool interface
+3. **Implement Following v0.6.0 Standards**: Use the BaseTool or ComposableTool interface
+4. **Add Capability Metadata**: Define your tool's capabilities for intelligent routing
+5. **Implement Performance Monitoring**: Use execute_with_monitoring for tracking
-4. **Test Thoroughly**: Create comprehensive tests
+6. **Test Thoroughly**: Create comprehensive tests including performance tests
-5. **Integrate with Agent**: Register and configure with your agent
+7. **Integrate with Agent**: Register and configure with your agent
-6. **Monitor and Iterate**: Track usage and improve over time
+8. **Monitor and Iterate**: Track usage, performance, and improve over time

 ## Support